Consensys/doc.tessera/docs/HowTo/MigrateFromConstellation.md

 ## Data Migration

-This utility migrates a Constellation datastore (BerkeleyDB or directory/file storage) to a Tessera compatible one (H2, SQLITE).
+This utility migrates a Constellation data store (BerkeleyDB or directory/file storage) to a Tessera compatible one (H2, SQLITE).
 By default Tessera uses an H2 database, however alternatives can be configured.
 Refer [DDLs](https://github.com/jpmorganchase/tessera/tree/master/ddls/create-table) for help with defining with other databases.

 To make running the utility commands simpler, you can first create an `alias`: